Tjolöholm Castle: History

 The manor house is open for tours daily during the summer and weekends during the rest of the year.
 Throughout the year, the estate offers hotel rooms and operates a restaurant, cafe and banquet facilities.
+The short comedy film ″The Castle Tour″ with Swedish comedy group ″Galenskaparna och After Shave″ was recorded here.
 In 2010, Danish film director Lars von Trier shot the exterior scenes of the film Melancholia at the castle.